Nikon D70 vs Canon G12

 Body comparison: Nikon D70 vs Canon G12

 An illustration of the physical size and weight of the Nikon D70 and the Canon G12 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D70 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G12 is considerably smaller (45 percent) than the Nikon D70.
 In this context, it is worth noting that neither the D70 nor the G12 are weather-sealed.